glutanimate/PDFMtEd/README.md

 ![file manager context menu with PDFMtEd entries](https://github.com/Glutanimate/PDFMtEd/blob/master/screenshots/pdfmted_usage.png)

-If you can't find the entries click on *Other application* and navigate to *Show other applications*.
+If you can't find the entries click on *Other application* (arrow) and navigate to *Show other applications*.
 You should be able to find the PDFMtEd launchers in the list.
 Double-click on *PDFMtEd – Inspector* to open the application.
 This will automatically add a context menu entry.
 Repeat the procedure for *PDFMtEd – Editor* and you are set.

 ### Uninstall PDFMtEd

-Follow these steps to uninstall PDFMted:
+Follow these steps to uninstall the PDFMted utilities:

 1. `cd` to the project directory, e.g.:

-        cd pdfmted
+        cd PDFMtEd

-2. Run the uninstaller:
+2. Run `uninstall.sh` as root:

         sudo ./uninstall.sh